ArturoArthur/ArthurMohanAi_Projects/README.md

 ## Dependencies

 All projects are designed to run within a unified environment.
-Please ensure you are using the following version of Python:
+Please ensure you are using the following versions of Packages:

 ```bash
 Package                      Version